qpakzk/os-playground/pintos-with-qemu.md

   5. Save the file.

 7. Run Pintos.
-This will a `qemu` window and run the _alarm-multiple_ test.
+The following will open a Qemu terminal window and run the _alarm-multiple_ test.
 Note that this **doesn't mean the test is passing**.
 It's just running.
+You can just close the Qemu terminal when the test execution completes.

    ```
    cd src/utils
-   pintos run alarm-multiple
+   ./pintos run alarm-multiple
    ```

 #### A little bit of housekeeping